jmoguillansky-gpsw/gopro-lib-node.gl/ngfx/README.md

 4) Compile shaders:
 	python3 scripts/compile_shaders_<backend>.py

 5) Run CMake to generate makefiles
-	From top-level directory run the helper script: bash scripts/run_cmake_<option>.sh This runs the following command:
+	From top-level directory run the helper script: bash scripts/run_cmake_<option>.sh
+	This runs the following command:
 		on Linux: cmake -H. -Bcmake-build-debug -DGRAPHICS_BACKEND_VULKAN=ON
 		on Windows: cmake.exe -H. -Bcmake-build-debug -G "Visual Studio 16 2019" -A x64 -DGRAPHICS_BACKEND_DIRECTX12=ON (or -DGRAPHICS_BACKEND_VULKAN=ON)
 		on MacOS: cmake -H. -Bcmake-build-debug -G Xcode -DGRAPHICS_BACKEND_METAL=ON (or -DGRAPHICS_BACKEND_VULKAN=ON)

 	For release build:
-	cmake -H. -Bcmake-build-release -DCMAKE_BUILD_TYPE=Release
+	cmake -H. -Bcmake-build-release -DCMAKE_BUILD_TYPE=Release -DGRAPHICS_BACKEND_<option>=ON (where option is VULKAN, METAL, or DIRECTX12)

 6)  Build project